Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Generalized Werner states and their experimental generation

 Because of experimental imperfections, the setup produces states with the $p$ and $q$ parameters slightly different from those targeted by the above-described procedure.
-To observe a better agreement with theoretical predictions, we have estimated the best-fitting parameters $p_\mathrm{est}$ and $q_\mathrm{est}$ by finding such a $\rho_{\rm GW}(p_\mathrm{est},q_\mathrm{est})$ that its fidelity with the experimentally reconstructed density matrix is maximized.
-We find that the deviations of the estimated value of the mixing parameter $p_\mathrm{est}$ from the value of $p$, which was set with a limit precision in our experiment, are on the average equal to 0.03 for the Werner states and 0.01 for the GWSs.
-For the estimated value of the superposition parameter $q_\mathrm{est}$, the observed parameter deviations from a given value of $q$, are on the average equal to 0.02 and their maximal value is 0.03 for both Werner states and GWSs.
-Note that the superposition parameter $q$ was manually set by a HWP in the source part of the setup shown in Fig.~\ref{fig:ExpSetup}(a).
+To observe a better agreement with theoretical predictions, we estimate the best-fitting parameters $p_\mathrm{est}$ and $q_\mathrm{est}$ by finding such a $\rho_{\rm GW}(p_\mathrm{est},q_\mathrm{est})$ that its fidelity with the experimentally reconstructed density matrix is maximized.
+We find that the deviations of the estimated value of the mixing parameter $p_\mathrm{est}$ from the value of $p$, which is set with a limit precision in our experiment, are on the average are equal to 0.01 for the Werner states and 0.03 for the GWSs.
+For the estimated value of the superposition parameter $q_\mathrm{est}$, the observed parameter deviations from a given value of $q$ equal on average to 0.02.
+The maximal deviation values are 0.03 for both Werner states and GWSs.
+Note that the superposition parameter $q$ is manually set by an HWP in the source part of the setup shown in Fig.~\ref{fig:ExpSetup}(a).
+Experimental data as well as the estimated density matrices are provided in the Supplementary Material~\cite{supplement}.